 The council’s Business Regulatory Support service has developed take away and delivery guidance.
 This will answer most questions on how to make alterations to your business model in a safe and compliant manner.

-Further information regarding food delivery and take away has been issued by the Chartered Institute of Environmental Health.
+Further information has been published regarding food delivery and take away.
+This has been issued by the Chartered Institute of Environmental Health.

-If businesses start to operate a takeaway service, and also offer alcohol with those meals they should check their licences permit ‘off sales’.
+Businesses may start to operate a takeaway service and also offer alcohol with those meals.
+If so, they should check their premisises licence permits ‘off sales’.
 If they are delivering alcohol they must also check there are no conditions that prohibit this.
 Businesses cannot serve hot food and drinks after 11pm without a Late Night Refreshment Licence.